Large Lemma Miners: Can LLMs do Induction Proofs for Hardware?: Preliminaries

 \subsection{Large Language Models}

 We regard an LLM as a function that maps textual input to textual output.
 The input may take the form of a single prompt or a sequence of messages (i.e., a conversation context).
 While LLMs are fundamentally deterministic, they are typically used with deliberately randomized decoding strategies that allow the same input to produce different outputs across different queries.
-Hence, it is often highly effective to re-prompt the LLM with the same input in order to obtain varied responses and gather additional information, as demonstrated in numerous prior works~\cite{learning_invariants_using_llms, DBLP:journals/nature/FarquharKKG24, DBLP:journals/corr/abs-2406-15927}.
-Throughout this paper, when we query an LLM $k$ times with the same input---whether it is a single prompt in the non-agentic setup or a sequence of messages in the agentic setup---we refer to this as obtaining $k$ sample responses for that input.
+Hence, it is often highly effective to re-prompt the LLM with the same input in order to obtain varied responses and gather additional information, as demonstrated in numerous prior works~\cite{learning_invariants_using_llms,DBLP:journals/nature/FarquharKKG24,DBLP:journals/corr/abs-2406-15927}.
+Throughout this paper, when we query an LLM $k$ times with the same input---whether it is a single prompt in the Non-Agentic setup or a sequence of messages in the Agentic setup---we refer to this as obtaining $k$ sample responses for that input.

 Two well-known prompting strategies for LLMs are Few-Shot and Chain-of-Thought (CoT) prompting.
 In Few-Shot, the input for the LLM contains several auxiliary examples in the form of $\langle question, answer\rangle$.
 These examples illustrate the expected output format and guide the LLM towards giving appropriate solutions.
 Chain-of-Thought prompting extends this idea by additionally providing a sequence of reasoning steps for every $\langle question, answer\rangle$ example.
 This chain of reasoning mimics the way a human would reason about the question and derive the answer.
 Chain-of-Thought prompting has been shown to elicit reasoning traces from LLMs and to substantially improve their performance on reasoning tasks \cite{chain_of_thought_elicits_reasoning_neurips}.